evocn/lambda/content/proposal.md

 I enjoy jokes, jests, and jibes, but I want my players to know that it's the exception, not the rule, at the table.
 We're here to tell a story!
 We can talk and hang out before and after the session.

-## Gameplay
-The game I'm interested in running involves three pillars of play: ***Exploration, Combat, and Social Interaction***.

-The main essence of ***Exploration*** involves the mystery of an unknown world, and the promise of discovery.

-Exploration centers around character motivations and narrative.
-For instance, your character might seek a long-lost blade of legend, and explore the world to find its resting place.

-The main essence of ***Combat*** involves dramatic situations with outside-the-box approaches.

-Combat is loose, and dangerous.
-The enemies characters encounter might not be set up for them to win.
-Because of this, flat-out combat is rare, and short.
-Heroes, just like human beings, will probably be apprehensive about entering a fight, rather than circumnavigating it in some way.

-Characters have lots of options at their disposal.
-They must use these options carefully, or encounter defeat.

-The main essence of ***Social Interaction*** is that of relationships.

-This aspect of the game is not governed by mechanical systems, but is deeply ingrained in the core of the game.
-It's clear to me that we all care about this here.